-- Is operational effort consistently focused towards those goals?
+- Is operational effort consistently focused on those goals?

 - Are operational teams making optimal decisions?

-More often than not, the answers would be “no”.
-Most plants use a collection of transactional systems such as ERPs, PLMs or CRMs, to support their processes, but lack a common, centralized data repository to connect the dots.
+More often than not, the answer would be "no".
+Most plants use a collection of transactional systems, such as ERPs, PLMs, or CRMs, to support their processes but lack a common, centralized data repository to connect the dots.
 Accordingly, information silos and asymmetries between production, Supply Chain, Maintenance, and Quality teams prevent them from working in unison.
 Each team is blind to the challenges and requirements of others and pursuing its own priorities.
 Supply Chain managers order parts and equipment without knowing with certainty when they will actually be needed.
 Maintenance teams schedule operations on critical machines without factoring in the production timeline.
 And so on.

 The same information gaps are blocking the vision of workers on their own perimeters, preventing them from seeing what they should be focusing their daily effort on so as to ensure proper completion of work orders and timely delivery of customer and purchase orders.

-Ensuring the availability of critical parts, machines and high-skill workers, or checking whether an order will be completed in time for customer delivery typically require hours spent juggling between spreadsheets and between various systems: Time-Tracking tools, the Quality Management System, the Handling and Transportation System, the maintenance plan, and more.
-All that just to understand what the priorities are.
+Ensuring the availability of critical parts, machines, and high-skill workers, or checking whether an order will be completed in time for customer delivery typically require hours spent juggling between spreadsheets and between various systems: Time-Tracking tools, the Quality Management System, the Handling and Transportation System, the maintenance plan, and more.
+All that is just to understand what the priorities are.
 And then, determining the best course of action to respond to those priorities entails yet another round of time-consuming data gathering.
-All in all, workers waste 60% of their time collecting the information they need instead of actively working towards the priorities of the plant.
+All in all, workers waste 60% of their time collecting the information they need instead of actively working towards the plant's priorities.